logiclogue/jordanlord.co.uk/src/projects/capture-the-sarrum-c.md

 Having not done much C programming before this writing this program, I wanted to test and improve my C knowledge.

+I do not claim to have created the game of 'Capture the Sarrum'.
+Only to have ported it to the C programming language.

 ## Installation